 Rule 16 Decisions relating to disciplinary proceedings shall be made public.

-Rule 18 The Grievance & Ethics Committees (GEC) shall bear and determine violations or offences on appeal from appropriate organs of the CDC.
-In addition, the NEC may refer such violations or offences directly to the Committee.
+Rule 18 The Grievance & Ethics Committees (GEC) shall bear and determine violations or offenses on appeal from appropriate organs of the CDC.
+In addition, the NEC may refer such violations or offenses directly to the Committee.
 In other situations arising out of serious breaches of the Constitution, Codes of Conduct, the Committee itself may exercise original jurisdiction to investigate and determine any complaint.

 Rule 19 The NEC may authorize any structure of the CDC to institute disciplinary proceedings and to set up appropriate structures to conduct disciplinary hearings into any matter brought to its attention.